jobantonis/project-milestone-02/README.md

 In the section 'Exploratory Data Analysis' provide **either**:

-1. A table of descriptive statistics for the key variables you will use in your analysis and is suggestive of the relationship you want to study further, OR
+1. **ONE** table of descriptive statistics for the key variables you will use in your analysis and is suggestive of the relationship you want to study further, OR
-2. A figure which highlights the key data pattern you are studying.
+2. **ONE** figure which highlights the key data pattern you are studying.

 Write a short paragraph explaining the main takeaways.
 If you have filtered your dataset in any way by dropping rows of data, justify why what you have done is appropriate in this paragraph.